abhishekagarwalnpl/QHAL-copy/specs/security.rst

 - Retrieve driver response

-Rule 2: Coarse-granularity machine statistics
+Rule 2: coarse-granularity machine statistics
 ---------------------------------------------

 All the commands that return data that can directly or indirectly be used to infer: